thruflo/weblayer/doc/userguide.rst

 User Guide
 ==========

 :ref:`weblayer` is made up of a number of components.
-You can use it "out of the box", as shown by the :ref:`helloworld` example, or you can get stuck in under the hood and setup :ref:`weblayer` just the way you want, as explained in the :ref:`Components` section.
+You can use them out of the box, as shown by the :ref:`helloworld` example, taking advantage of the :ref:`api`.
+Or you can pick and choose from and override them, as introduced in the :ref:`Components` section.

-Once you have your application setup and configured the way you want it, you can write code that takes advantage of the :ref:`api`.

 .. _helloworld: